Social Media Guidelines

-The college encourages its faculty, staff, and students to use tools such as social media to advance their work and heighten their experience at Davidson College.
-In an effort to assist and provide direction when using social media, Davidson College has developed the following general guidelines.
+The college encourages its faculty, staff and students to use tools such as social media to advance their work and heighten their experience at Davidson College.
+To assist and provide direction when using social media, Davidson College has developed the following general guidelines.

 Strategic Mission and Purpose